 Our sustainability KPIs have changed compared to 2022.
-ESG net flows will no longer be reported to align our sustainability KPIs with the AuM focus of our medium-term financial KPIs.
-Our commitment to net zero has been reflected in an adjustment to our operational emissions KPIs and the introduction of a new KPI for portfolio emissions aligned to our 2030 interim net zero targets.
+ESG net flows will no longer be reported to align our sustainability activities KPIs with the AuM focus of our medium-term financial KPIs.
+Our To measure the effectiveness of our stewardship processes, commitment to net zero has been reflected in an adjustment to we focus on one indicator in particular - the scope of AuM for our operational emissions KPIs and the introduction of a new KPI which we exercised our voting rights.
+In 2022, we submitted for portfolio emissions aligned to our 2030 interim net zero targets. votes at a total of 3,781 general meetings at 2,827 investee